JiaoXianjun/BTLE/README.md

     btle_tx packets_discovery.txt
     (packets_discovery.txt is under host/btle-tools/src)

-DO NOT use space in a command line packet description.
-CAN use space in the txt file packet description.
+DO NOT use space character " " in a command line packet descriptor.
+You CAN use space in the txt file packet descriptor like above.
 Command line of above example:

     btle_tx 37-DISCOVERY-TxAdd-1-RxAdd-0-AdvA-010203040506-LOCAL_NAME09-CA1308/11950/22.626/113.823/8 r40

     "btle_tx 37-DISCOVERY-TxAdd-1-RxAdd-0-AdvA-010203040506-LOCAL_NAME09-CA1308 11950 22.626 113.823 8 r40" in command line will get ERROR!
-You can only use space in txt file packet description.

-You will see some info like aircraft broadcasted.

 11 Aug.
 2014: Fix packet loss bug.
 And, add <a href="https://github.com/Nuand/bladeRF">bladeRF</a> support: